gvwilson/thirdbit/src/fiction/bear/index.md

 She had told him things she had never told anyone else, and while his letters had been more guarded, he had been funny and curious about her life.
-The little sketches of Loghan that he had sometimes included were carefully pinned to her bedroom wall.
+The little sketches of Loghan-in-Loghan that he had sometimes included were carefully pinned to her bedroom wall.
 She didn't feel like gushing about him the way Sensy seemed to want to gush about Rash